braindef/debian_base_on_raspberry3/README.md

 Based on raspbain script from jmattson, TNX jmattson and Klaus M Pfeiffer.:

-credits to Hexxeh and jmattsson for the initial script
+credits to Klaus Maria Pfeiffer, Hexxeh and jmattsson

 Original README.md
 rasbian_base